Aend23/unified_inbox/README.md

 7. **Scheduled Message Processing**: A separate scheduler script processes scheduled messages, allowing for horizontal scaling.

 8. **Why Pusher over Ably (for this prototype)**: Initially explored Ably for realtime, but switched to Pusher Channels due to quicker presence-channel onboarding and client event support with our current auth model.
-Ably is still a strong option; tradeoffs are noted below.

 9. **Presence Cursors vs. Name Badges**: The planned rich cursor presence (e.g., Yjs caret overlays) had library compatibility issues in the current stack.
 For this milestone, we ship reliable presence via name badges (“Alice editing”) and conflict-free note syncing, and defer visual cursors.